digitalillusion/rudp-tunnel/README.md

         -d, --destination DESTINATION
                             Ip address where server sends packets, destination of the tunnel.
 Mutually exclusive with -o
-        -r, --remote REMOTE Public network address of the remote side.
+        -r, --remote REMOTE Public network address of the remote server.
 Defaults to 0.0.0.0
         -i, --interface INTERFACE
                             Routing interface.
 Defaults to 0.0.0.0